rubaniuk/rubaniuk.github.io/_posts/2013-06-27-fxcop-suppressing-web-config-errors-and-warnings.md

 The issue was solved by adding **GlobalSuppressions.cs** to MyProject where there issue was showing up (not where Web.config lives!):

-<pre class="brush: csharp; gutter: true">// This file is used by Code Analysis to maintain SuppressMessage
+{% highlight csharp %}// This file is used by Code Analysis to maintain SuppressMessage
 // attributes that are applied to this project.
 // Project-level suppressions either have no target or are given
 // a specific target and scoped to a namespace, type, member, etc.